 5) Sterilize your own instruments?

-6) Make friendly suggestions” on how to improve systems?
+6) Make “friendly suggestions” on how to improve systems?

 My Achilles’ heel!
-I love to reorganize, make efficient use of time, and find new and improved systems that I feel will work well.
+I love to reorganize, use time efficiently, and find new and improved systems that I feel will work well.
 However, as a temp, you are there to treat patients, not reorganize and point out potential flaws in their systems.
+If you are like me, it can be hard to stay button-lipped but trust me when I say it’s better that you do.

 7) Remember to write chart notes?